spxbhuhb/adaptive/core/core-core/doc/definitions/workspace.md

 # Workspace

 Workspaces are part of [applications](def://).
-Each [application](def://) has two workspaces: a frontend workspace, which handles UI rendering, and a backend workspace which handles background tasks.
+Each [application](def://) has two workspaces: a [frontend workspace](def://), which typically handles UI rendering, and a [backend workspace](def://) which handles background tasks.

 - Clients with [user interfaces](def://) typically utilize both frontend and backend workspaces.
 - Clients without a [user interface](def://) may use an empty frontend workspace.